ioccc-src/winner/faq.md

-While we know that use of `-Weverything` is generally not recommended by `clang` C compiler developers, we do use the `-Weverything` option in a certain case in IOCCC winner `Makefile`s.
+While we know that use of `-Weverything` is generally not recommended by `clang` C compiler developers, we do use the `-Weverything` option in a certain case in IOCCC entry `Makefile`s.

 The use of `-Weverything` is limited to when one forces `CC=clang` or more generally if the string 'clang' is in `$(CC)`.
 If `$(CC)` contains 'gcc' the